RobinTail/express-zod-api/README.md

 ## How to test endpoints

 The way to test endpoints is to mock the request, response, and logger objects, invoke the `execute()` method, and assert the expectations for calls of certain mocked methods.
-The library provides a special method that makes mocking easier, it requires either `jest` (with `@types/jest`) or `vitest` to be installed.
-It automatically detects which of those testing libraries is installed and uses its mocking functions.
-However, in order to have proper mocking types in your own tests, you need to specify it once in your tests excplicitly, so the test might look this way:
+The library provides a special method `testEndpoint` that makes mocking easier.
+It requires your either to install `jest` (with `@types/jest`) or `vitest` (detects automatically), or to specify the `fnMethod` property assigned with a function mocking method of your testing framework, which can also be `node:test` module of most modern Node.js versions.
+However, in order to have proper mocking types in your own tests, you also need to specify `MockOverrides` once in your tests excplicitly, so the tests should look this way:

 ```typescript
 import { testEndpoint } from "express-zod-api";